lino-framework/book/docs/include/system_req.rst

 .. _virtualenv: https://pypi.python.org/pypi/virtualenv
 .. _git: http://git-scm.com/downloads

 #.
-Lino theoretically works under **Python 3**, but we currently
-    still recommend **Python 2**.
-If you just want it to work, then choose Python 2.
-Otherwise consider giving it a try under Python 3 and report your experiences.

-#.
 You need at least 500MB of RAM.
 How to see how much memory you
     have::